Friday, April 29, 2016

 The "before" is the all-dried-leaves foreground - a "dead-zone" where we needed to work.

 In the foreground, as in most of Somme East before we began, the oak woods had been so degraded and shaded by invasive trees that the grasses and wildflowers were gone.
 Grasses and wildflowers support (and, vegetation-wise, are) most of the diversity of the woods.
-There are just a few species of trees.
-But the keystone oaks depend on a healthy open turf for reproduction, and that turf is home to hundreds of species of herbaceous plants, which then support most of the species of animals (from mice to frogs to butterflies to indigo buntings to coyotes) that make a thriving woods.
-In other words, in the area we were going to work - the just-dead-leaves-on-the-ground area - most of the plant and wildlife diversity is gone.
+The keystone oaks depend on a healthy open turf for their reproduction, and that turf is home to hundreds of species of herbaceous plants, which then support most of the species of animals (from mice to frogs to butterflies to indigo buntings to coyotes to beetles) that make a thriving woods.
+In other words, in the area we were going to work - the nolthing-but-dead-leaves-on-the-ground area - most of the plant and wildlife diversity is gone.
 Here dense buckthorn was cut years ago, but the pole trees weren't.
 Just cutting the buckthorn hadn't done much good.
 The understory was still just dead leaves.
+But in the green area (in the top part of this photo) two years ago we thinned the pole trees and planted rare, local seed.
+See the difference, above?
+That rich success of some of our first Somme East work inspired us throughout the day.

 A month ago, Eriko and a few others had raked the leaves away and seeded the mix of rare and uncommon open woods seeds we had gathered last fall and summer.